A supernova is the biggest explosion that humans have ever seen. Each blast is the extremely bright, super-powerful explosion of a star.

 Usually a very dense core is left behind, along with an expanding cloud of hot gas called a nebula.
 A supernova of a star more than about 10 times the size of our sun may leave behind the densest objects in the universe—black holes.

 A second type of supernova can happen in systems where two stars orbit one another and at least one of those stars is an Earth-sized white dwarf.
 A white dwarf is what's left after a star the size of our sun has run out of fuel.
 If one white dwarf collides with another or pulls too much matter from its nearby star, the white dwarf can explode.
 Kaboom!

 These spectacular events can be so bright that they outshine their entire galaxies for a few days or even months.
 They can be seen across the universe.

 Not very.
 Astronomers believe that about two or three supernovas occur each century in galaxies like our own Milky Way.
 Because the universe contains so many galaxies, astronomers observe a few hundred supernovas per year outside our galaxy.
 Space dust blocks our view of most of the supernovas within the Milky Way.

 What can we learn from supernovas?

 Scientists have learned a lot about the universe by studying supernovas.
 They use the second type of supernova (the kind involving white dwarfs) like a ruler, to measure distances in space.

 They have also learned that stars are the universe’s factories.
 Stars generate the chemical elements needed to make everything in our universe.
 At their cores, stars convert simple elements like hydrogen into heavier elements.
 These heavier elements, such as carbon and nitrogen, are the elements needed for life.

 Only massive stars can make heavy elements like gold, silver, and uranium.
-When explosive supernovas happen, stars distribute stored-up elements throughout space.
+When explosive supernovas happen, stars distribute both stored-up and newly-created elements throughout space.